Dangocode/dango-bot/README.md

-Dango Bot: a simple bot that gives you the temperature when you type !meteo <city>.
+Dango Bot: a simple bot that gives you the temperature when you type !meteo "city".

 Uses Open Weather API.